 There seems to be a myth that persists about Prague in travel writing that it is somehow still under the radar… but that is not the case.

-Prague is small, significantly less expensive than many western European capital cities (looking at you, Paris), and arguably just as beautiful as many of them–so it shouldn’t come as a surprise that it is often extremely crowded.
+While there are offbeat things to do in Prague, it is also small, significantly less expensive than many western European capital cities (looking at you, Paris), and arguably just as beautiful as many of them–so it shouldn’t come as a surprise that it is often extremely crowded.

 If you can, plan your Central Europe trip outside of peak season–Prague in the summer is a very congested place.